 Aside from obstructing your view of the outdoors, which is probably one of the biggest reasons you live here, tinted glass is better at blocking light than heat—which can make the interior of your home very uncomfortable, especially in the summer.
 And, since they absorb sunlight instead of reflecting it, tinted windows are more vulnerable to cracking caused by thermal stress.
 Finally, the thicker the glass, the more likely it is that the tint will change over time, resulting in uneven shading.

 If applying it yourself, tinted film can be a challenge, especially if your windows have special locks or latches.
 Specialty shape windows can also present a problem because it can be difficult to cut the film to size.
 Likewise, poor application can create unsightly bubbles and wrinkles on your windows, and some window manufacturers may void your warranty if you apply tinted film.

-For better protection from the sun and year-round indoor comfort, talk to Primera today about Suntex sunscreens and LoĒ³-340 windows.
+For better protection from the sun and year-round indoor comfort, talk to XO Windows today about Suntex sunscreens and LoĒ³-340 windows.